Codecademy/docs/content/java/concepts/iterator/iterator.md

   - 'paths/computer-science'
 ---

-An **iterator** is a java object that allows code to step through collections.
-Java has `Iterator` and `ListIterator` objects.
-The main difference between the two is that `ListIterator` allows bidirectional trasversal of collections.
+An **iterator** is an object that allows code to step through collections.
+Java has `Iterator` and `ListIterator` objects, both imported through the `java.util` package.
+The main difference between the two is that `ListIterator` allows for the bidirectional traversal of collections.
 The `ListIterator` can only be retrieved from collections that implement the `List` interface.
-They are both imported through the `java.util` package.

 ## Syntax